A.D. Machico

-Associação Desportiva de Machico, or simply Machico is a sports club based in the city of Machico, on the Portuguese island of Madeira.
+Associação Desportiva de Machico, or simply Machico, is a sports club based in the city of Machico, on the Portuguese island of Madeira.

 They are notable mainly for their professional volleyball team (See: A.D.
 Machico (volleyball)) and for their Second Division semi-professional football team, who play their home games at the brand-new 3,300-seat capacity Estádio Municipal do Machico.
-The club also compete in others sports at amateur level in futsal, karate and swimming.
+The club also compete in other sports at amateur level in futsal, karate and swimming.